ERamaM/PMDLComparator/README.md

     python -m pip install pm4py==1.2.12 hyperopt==0.2.3 jellyfish==0.7.2 distance==0.1.3

+If you want to use the task spooler, install, in debian based systems:

+    apt install task-spool

+For every approach, a bash script named "generate_queue.sh" is provided that adds a series of jobs to train the neural networks in the datasets.

 # Prepare the datasets

 There are two modes to prepare the datasets for training and testing: